 Remember to rate this Instructable!

-You can make a square from a rectangular piece of paper simply by folding one corner down to form an isosceles triangle (like the one in the next step) and trimming off the excess paper.
+(TO MAKE A SQUARE: You can make a square from a rectangular piece of paper simply by folding one corner down to form an isosceles triangle and trimming off the excess paper.
+See second picture.)

 I don't use patterns for my snowflakes: I just cut as I go.
 My snowflakes are never the same because I don't usually plan out my snowflakes.
 Sometimes I find a new cut or shape that I like, and I may use the same technique on a different snowflake, but I don't copy the whole snowflake.